Welcome to the home of Concerned Ohio River Residents (CORR). Read more about us at bottom of page.

 We could use help with things like raising public awareness through door-knocking and phone calling, representation at local commissioner and city council meetings, participation in the Health Impact Assessment (see tab at top of site), as well as speaking up to our state and local elected officials.

 "A Better Vision for the Valley"

 Part of our efforts as an citizen advocacy organization is to put forth energy towards a cleaner, more sustainable economic future for our region.
 There is a need for that kind of vision for the Ohio River Valley.
 There is a new initiative called "ReImagine Appalachia" that many people are becoming involved in.
 We also held a conference titled "A Better Vision for the Valley" on May 11th, 2019 that many community members attended.
 Please CLICK HERE to see videos/blog of the conference and to learn more about our initiatives.

-According to PTTGlobal, the facility would emit the following into the air(taken from their permit):
+According to PTT Global, the facility could emit the following into the air(taken from their permit):

 Particulate Matter (PM): 120 tons per year

 Particulate Matter size 10 micrometers (PM10): 89 tons per year

 Particulate Matter size 2 micrometers (PM2.5): 86 tons per year

 Volatile Organic Compounds (VOCs) (aka "air toxics"): 396 tons per year